grigoryya/leomusic/README.md

 # leomusic
-Greasemonkey script for Lingualeo audio page.
+Greasemonkey script for Lingualeo.com audio page.
+In FireFox Quantum the audio page is not working properly with SoundCloud service.
+This script fix the problem and adding volume controller.